pyslackers/slack-sansio/docs/index.rst

 slack-sansio | (a)sync library for using Slack's API
 ====================================================

-This projects aims to provide a simple library that abstract the slack API details.
+This project aims to provide a simple library that abstract the slack API details.

 Many slack libraries already exist for Python but none oriented towards asynchronous usage.
 While working on `Sir bot-a-lot <https://github.com/pyslackers/sir-bot-a-lot>`_ we figured the slack client could be useful for the